What Is This Tool?

 -

-Enter the number (x) you want to find the cube root of.
+Enter the number you want the cube root of.

 -